 Can you afford to get breast cancer?
-It might seem like a silly question, but for many brreast cancer patients, the answer is 'No'.
+It might seem like a silly question, but for many breast cancer patients, the answer is 'No'.

 There are more than 100,000 chemicals polluting our environment.
 Hundreds of those chemicals are known to disrupt the hormones in our body and mimic the role of estrogen – a hormone closely linked with the development of breast cancer

-An open invitation to the tens of thousand of breast cancer survivors across the country to give back to the 'sisterhood' in a meaningful way.
+An open invitation to the tens of thousands of breast cancer survivors across the country to give back to the 'sisterhood' in a meaningful way.

 Just say no to “Pinkwashing!"
 Pinkwashing is a common term that refers to companies that claim to care about breast cancer by promoting pink products but at the same time, produces, manufactures and/or sell products that contain toxic chemicals with a known link to breast cancer.